juicebox-systems/juicebox-hsm-realm/cluster-cli/usage.md

 Arguments:
   <AGENTS>...
-          URLs of agents whose HSMs will form the new group
+          URLs of agents whose HSMs will form the new group.

+          All of the HSMs should have already joined the realm.

 Options:
       --realm <REALM>
-          The ID of the realm in which to create the new group.
+          The ID of the realm in which to create the new group

-          If any of the HSMs have not joined the realm, this will irreversibly assign them to the realm.

   -h, --help
           Print help (see a summary with '-h')